|

 Photo Credit: Wikimedia Commons

-Often referred to as “the Forbidden Island,” Niihau is privately owned, and access is restricted primarily to its residents and invited guests.
+Often referred to as “the Forbidden Island,” Niihau is privately owned, and access is restricted primarily to its residents and guests.
 The island prides itself on maintaining native Hawaiian culture and language.
 Visitors can experience a vastly different lifestyle, but opportunities to visit are extremely limited.

 Heard Island and McDonald Islands